Project overview

 Current experience

-After the customer has completed their subscription purchase; they're presented with a QR code which takes them to the sky.com website to create their account with the partner.
+After purchase; customers are presented with a QR code which takes them to sky.com to create their partner account.
+This introduces friction at a critical moment in the journey.

 Web Sign in displays a QR code that redirects to web